rdeeb/breakout_ai/README.md

 # An Artificial Neural Network that Plays a breakout game

-This is a basic game of breakout [Thanks MDN](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_breakout_game_Phaser) with the added ability to have self learning capabilites, in order to play the game itself
+So after a few years of this repo being around I decided to update it to use TensorFlow.js and a nicer version of the game.

 ## Running the app

 Download the git repository, go to your console and install the dependencies

 ```
-$ npm install
+$ yarn install
 ```

 Now run the server

 ```
-$ gulp serve
+$ yarn start-dev
 ```

-To have the ANN enabled version, download the `develop` branch

 ## License